Skip to content

 Suggestion select

-that means your IDE sees a list instead of a single value and you can automatically append to it etc.
+...your IDE sees a list instead of a single value, so you can directly append to it etc.

 Suggestion select